-There are over 2,500 doctors nationally prescribing medicinal cannabis and almost 200 of these are APs, meaning they can write a medicinal cannabis script for patients immediately, without waiting for TGA approval.
+There are over 4,300 doctors nationally prescribing medicinal cannabis and an additional 1300+ are APs, meaning they can write a medicinal cannabis script for patients immediately, without waiting for TGA approval.

 See if you can access CBD oil and/or other medical cannabis?

 Cannabinoids (e.g. THC and CBD) are created mostly by the flowers, and also by the leaves.
 There are trace amounts in the stalks.
 The plant cannabis sativa contains more than 400 natural chemical compounds; at least 114 of these are classed as cannabinoids.

 Cannabinoids are a type of chemical that interacts with the endocannabinoid system in the human body to produce a wide range of effects.

 The Endocannabinoid System: The endocannabinoid system is a signalling network that controls various functions in the human body.
 The messaging molecules in this system are called endocannabinoids.